 Hand sanitisers to combat spreading should also be easily available around the office.
 It’s important to place them in and around areas such as washrooms, entrances and exits, desks, kitchens and other high traffic areas.
 Not only will this help to stop the spread of germs, it will also help to improve the image of your business.

 It isn’t long before clean hands come into contact with contaminated surfaces.
 Antibacterial hygienic door handles can provide a barrier between clean hands and dirty door handles, preventing cross-contamination.

 Businesses should ensure regular, thorough cleaning takes place in communal office areas, such as the kitchen and reception.
 Spray and surface wipes can kill pathogens and prevent cross-contamination, providing up to 24-hour protection for high-usage items such as light switches, stair rails and desks.

-It’s recommended that companies undertake a professional deep-clean at least twice a year to prevent the build-up of hidden dirt.
-Initial are also able to educate staff on correct handwashing procedures to minimise the spread of germs from hands to surfaces.
+It's recommended that companies undertake a professional deep-clean service at least twice a year to prevent the build-up of hidden dirt.
+Initial is also able to educate staff on correct handwashing procedures to minimize the spread of germs from hands to surfaces.

 In a poll carried out by Rentokil Initial during the lockdown period:

 A lack of handwashing facilities or awareness programmes puts individuals at risk of transmission of viruses, such as COVID-19, between people.
-If cleaner, more hygienic facilities encourage better habits among staff, employers should think about investing in them while staff should consider the impact good hand-hygiene can have on colleagues.
+Suppose cleaner, more hygienic facilities encourage better habits among staff.
+In that case, employers should consider investing in them while the team should consider the impact of good hand hygiene on colleagues.